Words by: Simon Difford

 Garnish: olive, lemon zest twist, onion, caperberry etc.

 The combination of the numerous choices above mean there are potentially thousands of different ways to serve this seemingly simple cocktail.
-Despite the protestations of some very opinionated bartenders none of these option are right or wrong, it's down to personal taste.
+Despite the protestations of some very opinionated bartenders none of these options are right or wrong, it's down to personal taste.
 However, let's look at each in detail:

 There is some debate, often heated, as to whether a Martini should be shaken or stirred.
 In Harry Johnson's 1900 edition of his Bartender's Manual he includes two Martini recipes - one simply titled "Martini Cocktail" and the other "Bradford à la Martini" - crucially the Martini is stirred while the Bradford is shaken.
 Hence, this precedent has led to cocktail lore stating that if a Martini is shaken it becomes a 'Bradford'.
 Although, Johnson's shaken Bradford recipe confusingly also includes "The peel of one lemon into mixing glass."